 Steven A. Carr, Ph.D.

-Steven Carr is director of the Proteomics Platform at the Broad Institute of MIT and Harvard.
-He is internationally recognized as a leader in the development of novel proteomics methods and in their application in biology and medicine.
+Steven Carr is senior director of proteomics at the Broad Institute of MIT and Harvard, where he is also an institute scientist.
+He is internationally recognized as a leader in the development of novel proteomics methods and in their application in biology, chemistry, and medicine.

 Carr received his B.S. from Union College and Ph.D. from MIT.